High-dimensional multi-trait GWAS by reverse prediction of genotypes: Results

-In DREAM5 simulated data, for all methods, more than $\sim 55\%$, resp. $ \sim 65\%$ of variants with at least one trans-eQTL target in the ground-truth network had AUROC$>0.8$, resp. $0.7$, with univariate linear correlation and ridge regression performing slightly better than RFR and SVR (Fig. \ref{fig:2}A).
-For yeast data, feature importances were only modestly predictive, with 20-30\%, resp.
-10-15\%, of TF cis-eQTLs obtaining AUROCs $>0.6$, resp. $>0.7$ (Fig. \ref{fig:2}B).
+For all methods, more than $\sim 55\%$, resp. $ \sim 65\%$ of variants with at least one trans-eQTL target in the ground-truth network had AUROC$>0.8$, resp. $0.7$, with univariate linear correlation and ridge regression performing somewhat better than random forest and SVR (Fig.~\ref{fig:eqtl-prediction-dream-a}).
+Ridge regression and univariate correlation methods also had less variation in terms of AUROCs when compared with RFR and SVR, and no significant difference in terms of AUROC was observed when using all the variants versus using only \textit{trans}-acting variants (Fig.~\ref{fig:eqtl-prediction-dream}A).
+Interestingly, the variants for which high AUROCs were obtained differed between RFR, RR and univariate correlation methods, whereas RR and SVR obtained nearly identical performance on all variants.
+(Fig.~\ref{fig:eqtl-prediction-dream}B).

+When compared to potential explanatory factors, no significant relation was observed between AUROC values and number of selected model features (Fig.~\ref{fig:eqtl-prediction-dream-control}A), number of ground-truth targets (Fig.~\ref{fig:eqtl-prediction-dream-control}B), or the genotype class balance (Fig. \ref{fig:eqtl-prediction-dream-control}C).